'Things will get worse': London goes into stricter lockdown | Science-Environment

 Health Secretary Matt Hancock said London, which has a population of 9 million, as well as the adjacent, heavily populated county of Essex, would be put on "high" alert level, up from "medium", at one minute past midnight (2301 GMT Friday).
 The main impact of the move to "high" is that people cannot meet other households socially indoors in any setting, for example at home or in a restaurant.
 Travel should be reduced where possible, Hancock said.

 President Emmanuel Macron announced night curfews for four weeks from Saturday in Paris and other major cities.
-London, the world's centre for international banking and foreign exchange trading, is only rivalled by New York when it comes to financial clout.
-The worst-hit London areas are Richmond, Hackney, the City of London, Ealing, Redbridge and Harrow.
+London, the centre of international banking and foreign exchange trading, is only rivalled by New York when it comes to financial clout.
+The worst-hit areas of London are Richmond, Hackney, the City of London, Ealing, Redbridge and Harrow.

 London Mayor Sadiq Khan said: "I must warn Londoners: We've got a difficult winter ahead."
 'PEOPLE NOT COPING'